Profile

 4. 4

-In a mixing bowl, combine the minced meat with 2 eggs, 50 g of grated caciocavallo, breadcrumbs, salt and pepper.
-Mix well, then shape into small meatballs slightly larger than a hazelnut and set aside.
+In a bowl, combine the minced meat with 2 eggs, 50 g of grated caciocavallo, breadcrumbs, salt and pepper.
+Mix well then form into small meatballs, a little larger than a hazelnut.
+Set aside.

 5. 5

-For the sauce, warm 4 tablespoons of extra virgin olive oil in a saucepan with the garlic cloves.
-Once the garlic turns golden, add the tomatoes and let the sauce simmer gently for 30 minutes, seasoning with salt and pepper.
-Stir in the peas, then when the sauce is bubbling, add the meatballs and a few basil leaves.
+For the sauce, warm 4 tablespoons of extra virgin olive oil in a saucepan and gently sauté the garlic cloves until golden.
+Add the tomato sauce and simmer for 30 minutes, seasoning with salt and pepper.
+Stir in the peas and, once bubbling, add the meatballs along with a few basil leaves.
 Cook until the sauce thickens.

 6. 6

-Cook the pasta in plenty of salted water until just firm to the bite, then drain and mix with a couple of ladles of the sauce and some meatballs.
+Cook the pasta in plenty of salted boiling water, drain it when just shy of al dente, then toss with a couple of ladles of sauce and some meatballs.

 7. 7

-Grease a baking dish with extra virgin olive oil and spread a few spoonfuls of sauce over the base.
-Pour in half the pasta, level it out, then layer on the fried aubergines, chopped salami, quartered hard-boiled eggs, half the sliced tuma, half the meatballs and a sprinkle of caciocavallo cheese.
+Brush a baking dish with olive oil and spread a few spoonfuls of sauce over the base.
+Pour in half the pasta, smooth out, then layer with fried aubergines, chopped salami, sliced hard-boiled eggs, half the tuma cut into slices, half the meatballs and a sprinkle of grated caciocavallo.
 Top with the remaining pasta.

 8. 8

-Cover the pasta with the remaining sauce, tuma cheese, and grated caciocavallo, then bake in a preheated oven at 200°C for 15-20 minutes.
+Cover everything with the remaining sauce, tuma slices, grated caciocavallo and bake at 200°C for 15–20 minutes.

 9. 9

-Once the top is golden and the cheese melted, remove from the oven.
+Once golden and bubbling with melted cheese, remove from the oven.

 10. 10

-Serve the Catanese baked pasta straight from the oven to the table.
+Serve your Catanese baked pasta hot at the table.

 💡 Tips and Variations